Full Wrap-Up Of 2018!

-First and foremost, I want to say that I am truly thankful for literally every view, comment, like, repost and spam that I receive on this site.
-You readers keep me going, and I am so honored to even have the attention of each and every one of you for a second.
+First and foremost, I want to say that I am truly thankful for literally every view, comment, like, repost, and spam that I receive on this site.
+You readers keep me going, and I am so honored to even have the attention of each and every one of you for even a second.
 With that being said, I’ve heard some good and some bad comments from you guys, and I can honestly say that I soaked each in like a sponge.
-One that really stood out to me was something @ThefirstJedi said, see it below:
+One that really stood out to me was something @ThefirstJedi said:

 Overnight was the biggest disappointment on this album.
 I love the beat, but that second verse is god awful.
 It is straight garbage and ruins the whole song for me.
 “Maybe you was bullied in high school”, who is this geared to? like what?

 This song was putrid.
 Matter of fact, legally, I am not obligated to call this a song.
 We all know Lil B trolls, but what he did here was just plain ole cruel.
-Not only does he f**k up the title by using the wrong ‘To’ (Should be “too’), but his singing is so bad that my computer caught a virus playing this s**t.
-Jesus, it’s that bad!
-Kudos to him for getting the one and only 0/5 this site has ever dished out.
+Not only does he f**k up the title by using the wrong ‘To’ (Should be “too’), but his singing is so bad on the song that my computer caught a virus playing this s**t.
+Kudos to Lil B for getting the one and only 0/5 this site has ever dished out.

 MOST SLEPT ON ALBUM

 I thought “Victory Lap” by Nipsey Hussle was a very f**king good album!
-It was passionate, had some excellent beats, great raps, and most importantly, served as a training manual for up and coming bosses on how to move in the streets once you see some success.
-It also had some great features such as Kendrick Lamar, YG, Belly and Buddy.
+It was passionate, had some excellent beats, great raps, and most importantly, served as a training manual for up-and-coming bosses on how to move in the streets once you see some success.
+It also had some great features from Kendrick Lamar, YG, Belly, and Buddy.
 For whatever reason, the album never got the credit it deserved, and still til’ this day, that s**t bothers me.

 JOYNER LUCAS – LUCKY YOU

-How many people can you say murdered Em on his own s**t?
+How many people can you say they murdered Em on his own s**t?

 KENDRICK LAMAR – WIN

 Adlibs have sorta been extinct these last couple of months.
 It just feels like artists have been steering clear of them in 2018 (Sorta how I steered clear from 711 Juicy Big Bites this year).
 With that being said, I thought Kendrick Lamar’s adlibs this year were fantastic!
-Matter of fact, when it comes to Jay Rock’s “WIN,” one of the main reasons I f**k with it is because of Kendrick’s outlandish blurts throughout.
-You can tell it gassed up Jay to spit harder and harder, which as a result, turned into the perfect song to slap your manager to.
-Thank you, Kendrick!
+Matter of fact, when it comes to Jay Rock’s “WIN,” one of the main reasons I f**k with the song is because of Kendrick’s outlandish blurts throughout it.

 DRAKE – IN MY FEELINGS